TomHarrop/eed_uppsala/outline.md

 # Results overview:

 domestication genes -> AP2 genes in expt -> AP2 genes in LMD -> roles of AP2 genes in branching

+# Conclusion (three key points)

+* Parallel evolution of
+* Suggest small changes in regulation of "sets" of genes
+*